-- This utility shows all necessary information from the devices, such as MAC address, device name, firmware version and device IP subnet address.
+- 1. This utility shows all necessary information from the devices, such as MAC Address, Device Name, firmware version, and Device IP Subnet address.
 It can also assign new password, IP Subnet address and description for the devices. - 2.
 After setup is completed, press "Update Device", "Update Multi" or "Update All" button to take effect.
-The meaning of the 3 buttons above are shown below: - Update Device: use current setting on one single device. - Update Multi: use current setting on multi-devices. - Update All: use current setting on whole device in the list.
+The meaning of the 3 buttons above are shown as below: - Update Device: use current setting on one single device. - Update Multi: use current setting on choose multi-devices. - Update All: use current setting on whole devices in the list.